goat-farm/thefarm/README.md

 DEEP BREATHS.
 YOU GOT THIS!!!
 WE DON'T CARE WHO YOU ARE, WE ALREADY KNOW YOU'RE AWESOME BECAUSE YOU'RE HERE JUST TAKE IT SLOW, AND DON'T WORRY YOU CAN CHANGE IT WHENEVER YOU WANT (BC DUH).

+TIRED OF THE SAPPY BULLSHIT?
+JUST POST WHAT PISSES YOU OFF ABOUT THE AMERICAN DREAM AND WE WILL GET ALONG JUST FINE MOTHERFUCKER